Location: Morton Hall 116

 - aiding students in the assessment of academic needs and in developing appropriate educational plans

-- explaining and clarifying graduation requirements as well as academic policies and
+- explaining and clarifying graduation requirements as well as academic policies

 - facilitating student success